johnlindquist/angular-rxjs-time-machine/README.md

-# Using a Reducer to Change an Object's Property Inside an Array
+# Using Two Reducers Together

 ## Summary
-Reducers are also often used for changing a single property inside of other reducers.
-This lesson shows how a type can enter the people reducer, but then the people reducer can use a different type to call the clock reducer and get a value back.
+Reducers can easily be used inside one another to update related state.
+This lesson shows how you can use the clock reducer inside of the people reducer to create the time for each new person.

 ## Plunker
-This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-using-a-reducer-to-change-an-object-s-property-inside-an-array?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)
+This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-using-two-reducers-together?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)